Four books about the immigrant experience which are not American Dirt

 From Yuri Herrera to the activist Gloria Anzaldúa, what is the border experience really like?

-Described by celebrities such as Stephen King and Don Winslow as "The Grapes of Wrath of Our Time," Jeanine Cummins' book about a mother and son fleeing Mexico from the persecution of a drug cartel has caused a stir in the Latino community not only because of the media attention it has received but because of what they claim is a cliché-laden account of the immigrant experience that masks a "whitewashing" in the book industry as well.
+Described by celebrities such as Stephen King and Don Winslow as "The Grapes of Wrath of Our Time," Jeanine Cummins' book about a mother and son fleeing from the persecution of a drug cartel in Mexico has caused a stir in the Latino community, not only because of the media attention it has received but because of what they claim is a cliché-laden account of the immigrant experience that masks a "whitewashing" in the book industry as well.

 With no intention of continuing feeding the controversy the editorial blurb, we've decided to highlight books written by Latino authors that together make up a wide and rich range of the sentiment and harsh stories about migrants arriving in the United States.